theotrix98/webforge/README.md

 Last updated: 8/3/2025

 I currently don't have a precise roadmap, but here's a vague notion of things I'd like to accomplish at minimum with this project:
-- At least 10 metals to forge with (1/10)
+- [x] At least 10 metals to forge with (10/10)
-- At least 5 'blueprints'/weapons/tools to forge (1/5)
+- [x] At least 5 'blueprints'/weapons/tools to forge (5/5)
-- A balanced difficulty/grind that is easy to learn but requires at least a little time commitment to finish
+- [ ] A balanced difficulty/grind that is easy to learn but requires at least a little time commitment to finish
-- A save/load system
+- [ ] A save/load system
-- Actual audio and sfx
+- [ ] Actual audio and sfx
-- A pronoun/name system if it ends up being needed
+- [ ] A pronoun/name system if it ends up being needed
-- Adjustable settings
+- [ ] Adjustable settings

 And, similar to above, things I think would be *nice* to add but will take a significant enough amount of commitment that I'm not setting anything in stone yet:
 - Enchantments